Continue with Facebook

 People with MG should always check the labels on medications not prescribed by their usual doctor.
 Magnesium is a major ingredient in several over-the-counter drugs, including laxatives and heartburn medications.
 Even when you avoid magnesium supplements, you can accidentally get a high dose from these products.

 If you’re unsure, you can always ask the pharmacist if the product you’re buying has magnesium in it.
-Milk of Magnesia and Rolaids are two examples of over-the-counter products that contain magnesium.
+Milk of magnesia and some antacids are two examples of over-the-counter products that contain magnesium.
 Multivitamins usually provide magnesium as well.
-Most people with MG can still safely use these products, but it’s always best to run it by your MG health care provider first.
+Most people with MG can still safely use these products, but it’s always best to run it by your MG healthcare provider first.

 The dietary supplement industry may have you believe that the more supplements you take, the healthier you’ll be.
 However, that’s not the case.
 Supplements can be harmful when they’re not needed or if they interfere with your medical conditions or medications.

 People with rare diseases like MG need to be especially cautious before taking supplements.
-Always ensure your health care providers know about your medical history and medications.
-Because not many people are familiar with the management of MG, speaking to your neurologist is the best way to decide if supplements are right for you.
+Always ensure your healthcare providers know about your medical history and medications.
+Because not many people are familiar with the management of MG, speaking with your neurologist is the best way to decide if supplements are right for you.

 Get updates directly to your inbox.